-All people in California ages 18+ are eligible for boosters starting November 9.
+All people in the US ages 18+ are recommended to get boosters.
 People eligible include those who received their second Pfizer or Moderna vaccine 6 or more months ago, or their first J&J dose 2 or more months ago.
 Boosters provide additional protection against waning immunity from vaccines or infection, especially against the delta variant.
+This simplifies the previous eligibility rules for boosters in September and October.

-J&J and Moderna boosters and "mix and match" approaches were authorized and approved by the FDA, CDC and the Western States Scientific Safety Review Workgroup on October 22, which makes boosters for all three authorized vaccines in the US available to California residents.
+The "mix and match" approach giving people the choice of which vaccine they receive as a booster was authorized and approved by the FDA, CDC and the Western States Scientific Safety Review Workgroup on October 22, which makes boosters for all three authorized vaccines in the US available to California residents.